 |Type of Injury||Severity||Amount||Information|

-For a more accurate estimate of how much compensation you could be able to claim, please speak to one of our claim advisors today, they can arrange for a solicitor to value it for you.
+For a more accurate estimate of how much compensation you could be able to claim, please speak to one of our in flight injury claims advisors today, they can arrange for a solicitor to value it for you.

 If your compensation claim is successful, there is the potential for your compensation payment to comprise of a number of different kind of damages, under the two main headings of general damages, and special damages, for example: